Suppression of Christian Speech Magnifies Writing Role

 The pattern we read in Act 19:8-41 is being repeated today.
 People speak for Christ, but, as it was then, others “slandered the Way in front of the people.”

 The murders of Christian leaders led, in part, to the explosion of Christian literature.
-The martyrs continued to speak though their writings.
+The martyrs continued to speak through their writings.

 A Recent Attack on Christian Speech

-In a February 2017 report in the Bristol (UK) Post, journalist Laura Churchhill told of Michael Overd and Michael Stockwell who were assailed by about 100 people at a shopping center for preaching.
+In a February 2017 report in the Bristol (UK) Post, journalist Laura Churchhill told of Michael Overd and Michael Stockwell who were assailed for preaching by about 100 people at a shopping center.

 What caused the riot?
 Overd and Stockwell were preaching from the King James version of the Bible and authorities said, “they crossed the line” by saying that sin exists and Jesus is the only way to escape it (Acts 4:12).

 Of course, we know that like-minded authorities felt the same way over 2,000 years ago and they crucified Christ for these same revolutionary ideas.
 His followers suffered death because they shared the same values that politicians and special interest groups hated.